 - trouble sleeping, or waking up short of breath

-- feeling more and more tired, or feeling tired all the time.
+- increasing tiredness, or feeling tired all the time

 What will happen towards the end?

-If their heart failure gets more severe, a person may find themselves becoming more and more immobile.
-The breathlessness can get worse and this can be a distressing symptom if not managed properly.
+When heart failure gets more severe, a person may become more and more immobile.

-Your doctor can prescribe painkillers called opioids which, when used carefully, have been shown to ease the feeling of breathlessness.
-Some patients find that pain becomes more of a problem as their heart failure worsens.
+Some people also find that grumbling, low-level aches and pains become more of a problem as their heart failure gets worse.
 Opioids can also help relieve pain.

 What is palliative care?

-Palliative care describes the support and care of symptoms when no cure for the disease is possible, often when the person is dying.
-Your doctor or nurse may suggest you see a specialist or nurse in palliative care, or a counsellor.
+Palliative care is the support and care of a person's symptoms when there is no cure for their condition.
+Your doctor or nurse may suggest that you see a specialist or nurse in palliative care or a counsellor.

 What decisions do I need to make?

-The things that you will need to consider are:
+The things that you will need to consider are listed below.

-- Making a will if you haven't made one already.
+- Making a will if you have not made one already.

-- An advance statement lets those close to you know about the sort of care you would like, and where you want it (e.g. home, hospital or hospice) if you are not able to decide for yourself, perhaps because you are unconscious.
+- An advance statement lets those close to you know about the type of care you would like and where you want it - for example, at home, at hospital, or in a hospice - if you are not able to decide for yourself.
 While you can write down your wishes about what sort of future treatment you do and do not want, doctors can override your decision if they think it is in your best interests.